ThePalaceProject/web-patron/README.md

 To configure a library registry url, set the environment variable `REGISTRY_BASE`.
 To use a circulation manager, set `SIMPLIFIED_CATALOG_BASE` and `SIMPLIFIED_CATALOG_NAME`.

-Set `SHORTEN_URLS=true` to make the app remove common parts of the circulation manager URLs from the web app's URLs.
+Set `SHORTEN_URLS=false` to stop the app from removing common parts of the circulation manager URLs from the web app's URLs.

 Set `REGISTRY_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.